espebra/filebin/README.md

 * Responsive and mobile friendly [web interface](#web-interface).
 * All functionality available through an [HTTP API](#web-service).
-* Upload files using drag and drop or select files from a dialog box.
+* Upload files using drag and drop, select files from a dialog box or use cURL ([examples below](#web-service))
 * Large file support.
+10 GB file upload has been tested, but it should work fine with larger files as well.
 * Archive (zip) download to make it easy to download multiple files in one go.
 * Files expire automatically after a configurable period of time.
 * Files and entire tags can be deleted manually.